johnfreed/signalmail/README.md

 You may pass the following arguments to signalbot.py to overwrite defaults set in config.ini:

-- `--sendmail` override config and send mail
-- `--notsendmail` override config and do not send mail
+- `--no-sendmail` override config and do not send mail
 - `--debug` override config and switch on debug mode
-- `--notdebug` override config and switch off debug mode
-- `--deleteattachments` override config and delete attachments after processing
-- `--notdeleteattachments` override config and keep attachments after processing
+- `--keepattachments` override config and keep attachments after processing

 ## Known issues